bantolov/RhetosWorkshop/Readme.md

 Comprehension review:

+* Almost all data processing in application should be implemented in read-only data structures and filters
 * Filters / When to use FilterBy, ItemFilter or ComposableFilterBy
 * Filters / When not to write filters
 * Data validations / Understanding data validations in Rhetos